hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * [Hunterian Museum](https://hunterianmuseum.org/) - the specimen collection of the 18th century surgeon anatomist John Hunter.
 Book free tickets in advance.
 * [Grant Museum of Zoology](https://www.ucl.ac.uk/culture/grant-museum-zoology) - a small space densely packed with skeletons.
 * [The National Gallery](https://www.nationalgallery.org.uk/whats-on).
 Book free tickets in advance.
 Since you are here, cross the road to see what's on in the [Canada Gallery](https://culturecanada.co.uk/canada-gallery/).
+* [Royal Academy](https://www.royalacademy.org.uk/exhibitions-and-events) - a mix of free and ticketed exhibitions in a beautiful building.
 * [Mall galleries](https://www.mallgalleries.org.uk/exhibitions-events) - exciting temporary exhibitions, often free.
 Wildlife Artist of the Year is my favourite.
 * [The Architecture Gallery at RIBA](https://www.architecture.com/explore-architecture/exhibitions) often has great exhibitions.
 * Stroll through numerous [private art galleries](https://londongalleryweekend.art/map/).
 A good place to start is Cork Street and Dover street.
 My favourite ones to visit include